Registration for this year’s Polish Moon Ride is open!

 Last year we had more than 700 people on our ride.
 This year we are capping registration at 1,000 to keep our growth manageable.

 If you have never done the ride, please come join us for the casual, slow, mostly flat, family friendly ride.
 Be sure to bring your kids (we have special family rates), as the kids on the ride love the chance to ride at night on urban streets.
 We hire the Milwaukee Police Department to surround us with officers on motorcycles to keep everyone safe and motor vehicle traffic out of the ride.

 A huge thanks go out to our sponsors!
 Thanks to Wayward Kitchen and Bar for the delicious tacos and pierogis.
 Thanks to the crew at Ben’s Cycle from serving up the hot Klement’s sausage and for the ride support.
 Thanks to Coast In Bikes for help with the cargo bikes and keeping our accordion players rolling.
+Thanks to Purple Door Ice Cream for the refreshing cones.
 And last but not least, thanks to our media sponsors at Urban Milwaukee and 88 Nine Radio Milwaukee for help getting all the people at to the Polish Moon Ride.